ahmadalbadawi/ahmadalbadawi.github.io/_pages/about.md

 My goal is to contribute to a more secure and resilient digital world - bridging theoretical foundations and practical solutions to make privacy-preserving computation usable at real-world scale.

-For details on my current and past projects, funding, and research themes, see my [research page](/research/).
-For the work in code, see [open-source contributions](/code/).
+For more on my research themes, current projects, and funding, see my [research page](/research/).
+For selected papers and patents, see my [publications](/publications/).